minisbett/osu.NET/README.md

     value => logger.LogInformation("PP: {PP}", value?.Score.PP,
     error => error.Type switch
     {
-        APIErrorType.BeatmapNotFound => logger.LogError("Beatmap not found."),
+        ApiErrorType.BeatmapNotFound => logger.LogError("Beatmap not found."),
-        APIErrorType.UserOrScoreNotFound => logger.LogError("User not found or has no score."),
+        ApiErrorType.UserOrScoreNotFound => logger.LogError("User not found or has no score."),
         _ => logger.LogError("{Message}", error.Message)
     })
 );
 ```
 > [!TIP]
 > osu.NET provides a roslyn code analyzer for assisting with result-matching.
-If you match a result with the exact syntax above, matching the error directly with a `error.Type switch {...}`, the code analyzer will warn you if you have an unhandled `APIErrorType` possibly returned by the API endpoint called.
+If you match a result with the exact syntax above, matching the error directly with a `error.Type switch {...}`, the code analyzer will warn you if you have an unhandled `ApiErrorType` possibly returned by the API endpoint called.
 >
 > This feature is experimental and the warning can be disabled via `#pragma warning disable OSU001`, or as suggested by your IDE.